vchen007/vchen007.github.io/_portfolio/portfolio-6.md

-### This is the optimized lineup with the highest projected fantasy points based on the budget of $50,000 and the roster percentage greater than or equal to 4 percent.
+### This is the optimized lineup with the highest projected fantasy points based on a budget of $50,000 and a roster percentage greater than or equal to 6 percent.

 ```python